lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Supporting RFC 2510 Implementations
 {: id="sect-7.1"}

-RFC 2510 did not specify the behaviour of implementations receiving versions they did not understand since there was only one version in existence.
+RFC 2510 did not specify the behavior of implementations receiving versions they did not understand since there was only one version in existence.
 With the introduction of the revision in {{RFC4210}}, the following versioning behaviour is recommended.